idk-mann/code-editor-react/README.md

-# This is a simple code editior with a preview.
+# This is a simple code editor with a preview.
 Both window is moveable and styled like a 90s windows.

 # Getting Started with Create React App